Starcounter/Docs/docs/how-to-guides/how-to-test-with-selenium.md

 It is a good practice to always wait:

 * Wait for a text element to be present before you check the content of that element
-  * An example can be found in the method `TextareaPage_WriteToTextArea` in KitchenSink
+  * An example can be found in the method `TextareaPage_WriteToTextArea` in UniformDocs

-    Tests \(see [TextareaPageTest.cs lines 28-38](https://github.com/Starcounter/KitchenSink/blob/master/test/KitchenSink.Tests/Test/SectionString/TextareaPageTest.cs#L28-L38)\).
+    Tests \(see [TextareaPageTest.cs lines 28-38](https://github.com/Starcounter/UniformDocs/blob/master-2.4/test/UniformDocs.Tests/Test/TextareaPageTest.cs#L28-L36)\).
 The method `WaitForText()` is used to

     compare the text value of `TextareaInfoLabel` asynchronously.
 The assertion passes if the

     text is found within 5 seconds, otherwise it fails.
 * Wait for a button to be present before you click on that button
-  * An example can be found in the method `ButtonPage_RegularButton` in the KitchenSink
+  * An example can be found in the method `ButtonPage_RegularButton` in the UniformDocs

-    tests \(see [ButtonPageTest.cs lines 29-46](https://github.com/Starcounter/KitchenSink/blob/master/test/KitchenSink.Tests/Test/SectionNumber/ButtonPageTest.cs#L29-L46)\).
+    tests \(see [ButtonPageTest.cs lines 29-46](https://github.com/Starcounter/UniformDocs/blob/master-2.4/test/UniformDocs.Tests/Test/ButtonPageTest.cs#L33-L46)\).
 The method `WaitUntil()` is used to

     asynchronously check the state of the `Displayed` property of a button.
 It halts the test